enriquedecote/public-notes/docs/index.md

 [[Growth program]]

+!!! tip inline end
-> [!TIP] Each of these programs is being powered by [[Introduction|GrowthOS]], our core technology that make ventures run on hyper speed.
+	Each of these programs is being powered by [[HG-publish/GrowthOS/Introduction|GrowthOS]], our core technology that make ventures run on hyper speed.